 Cleaning Advice for Allergy Sufferers

-4. Get an Air Purifier
+4. Get an Air Purifiers

 You’ll find plenty of options for air filtration systems that can remove airborne allergens from your home or office.
 Depending on the size of your facility, you might have a large-scale air purifier.
 Smaller-scale purifiers feature smaller systems with HEPA filters that can help with allergens.
 Just make sure you replace the filter regularly so the air purifier can do its job.
 They eliminate the need for synthetic air fresheners, which are toxic and dangerous for anyone with allergies because they not only deal with chemicals but also neutralize odors.
 Choosing the correct houseplants may also improve the quality of the air you breathe, according to some scientists.
 Snake plants, aloe vera, and dracaena are examples of purifying varieties.

 Microfiber cloths are great for cleaning because they attract dust better than a dry paper towel or cloth.
 If you don’t have any microfiber cloths to dust your office, try dampening a cloth so you can pick up more dust.
 Whether you have allergies or not, a microfiber cloth should always be your first choice when it comes to cleaning dust.
 When they’re damp, they are even more so than when they’re dry, they draw dust rather than merely moving it around like standard cotton versions.

 Time to Hire a Professional?